Y-wing: Origin and design

-Y-wings were later seen in The Clone Wars 2008 television series.
-Here they are depicted as fighter-bombers used by the Galactic Republic in the Clone Wars against the Separatists.
-General Anakin Skywalker is shown leading a squadron of Y-wings on one of their first missions to take out a Separatist cruiser, where they are noted for their powerful shields and secondary gunner.
-In the Star Wars Rebels 2014 animated series, the crew of the Ghost are shown stealing Old Republic Y-wings, in the process of being dismantled by the Galactic Empire, for use by the nascent Rebel Alliance.

-Y-wings made their theatrical reappearance in Rogue One (2016), an anthology film set immediately prior to the events of the original Star Wars film.
-Here the Y-wings of Gold Squadron are shown playing a pivotal role during the Battle of Scarif in disabling an Imperial Star Destroyer with ion torpedoes.
-Y-wings would appear again during the climax of Star Wars: The Rise of Skywalker (2019).

 Depiction

-Based on Star Wars supplemental retail material, the Galactic Republic commissioned Koensayr Manufacturing to produce the BTL-B Y-wing during the early part of the Clone Wars.
-Prized for its durability and long-range striking capability, the success of the Y-wing prompted further production of the original model and a number of variants.
-However, when the war concluded and the Galactic Empire came to power, Y-wings were decommissioned and relegated to military surplus sellers or scrapyards.
-The Rebel Alliance sought to buy or commandeer as many Y-wings as possible and they became the most readily available starfighters to the Rebellion during the Galactic Civil War.
-Rebel Y-wings were used to perform a variety of missions including courier, escort and reconnaissance.

-The original BTL-B Y-wing features a forward module seating a pilot in the cockpit and a gunner in a bubble turret.
+Based on Star Wars supplemental reference material, the Galactic Republic commissioned Koensayr Manufacturing to produce the BTL-B Y-wing during the early part of the Clone Wars.
+This original model of the Y-wing, as depicted in the Clone Wars 2008 television series, features a forward module seating a pilot in the cockpit and a gunner in a bubble turret.
 An astromech droid (which served as the fighter's navigation system) fits into a dedicated socket behind them.
 The module contains the starfighter's armaments: two forward-firing laser cannons, twin ion cannons in the turret, and a pair of torpedo launchers with six-round magazines capable of launching bombs, cluster missiles and other ordnance.
 The module connects to two powerful ion engines via reinforced central spar and cross wing, all encased in heavy armor plating.
-Variants include the BTL-S3, which replaces the bubble turret with a remote-controlled turret and seats the gunner behind the pilot in the cockpit, and the BTL-A4, which removes the gunner altogether and gives the pilot control of the ion cannons.
+Modified and retrofitted versions of the original Y-wing (BTL-B) include the BTL-S3, which replaces the bubble turret with a remote-controlled turret and seats the gunner behind the pilot in the cockpit, and the BTL-A4, which removes the gunner altogether and gives the pilot control of the ion cannons.